 b) Dispute regarding charitable trust

-c) Dispute arising from illegal contract
+c) Dispute arising from an illegal contract

 f) Appointing a guardian for a minor etc. are not to be solved with the arbitration.

 Any arbitration procedure calls for mutual respect and faith in the judicial system.
 The skill, judgment, and sensitivity of the arbitral tribunal are keys to the success of the proceeding.